Splinter0/python-course/src/LectureX/Loops_and_Arrays.md

 ## Introduction to Arrays
 Arrays are another way to store data.
-In a nutshell, an array contains a series of variables that are ordered with numbers from 0 to some number (integer) $n$.
+In a nutshell, an array contains a series of variables that are ordered with numbers from 0 to some number (integer) n.
 Note that if you want to get the 1st element of an array, you must access the 0th element.
 This is called **0-indexing**.
 A list can contain multiple different types of variables in Python but this is different